 October: the Single Electricity Market on the island of Ireland coupled with MRC, split of the German-Austrian bidding zone into two separate ones

 It is foreseen that the next step will include coupling the 4M MC, Poland and the MRC by introducing NTC-based implicit allocation on 6 borders (PL-DE, PL-CZ, PL-SK, CZ-DE, CZ-AT, and HU-AT).
-The current planning envisages the go-live of the so-called Interim Coupling in Q2 2020.
 This is to be regarded as a stepwise transition on the afore-mentioned borders from current NTC-based explicit allocation towards the flow-based implicit allocation which is to be implemented in the framework of the Core Flow-Based Market Coupling Project as the target solution required by regulation.

-Furthermore, by the end of 2020, the MRC coupling shall be extended to Greece via the HVDC interconnector between Italy and Greece.
+Furthermore, the MRC coupling shall be extended to Greece via the HVDC interconnector between Italy and Greece.